 Travel Style: Still in training

-Life on the Road with Eight Cats
+Life on the Road with Nine Pets

-Traveling full-time with this crew requires some logistics.
-Every window has been claimed by someone, the litter box situation is… extensive, and we’ve become experts at pet-friendly campgrounds and veterinary clinics across the country.
+Every window has been claimed by someone, and we’ve become experts at finding pet-friendly campgrounds and businesses across the country.
+They’ve seen more of America than most people—from desert sunrises in Arizona to coastal fog in Oregon.